pcafrica/advanced_programming_2024-2025/lectures/11/11-py_classes_modules.md

 Packages are a convenient way to organize modules hierarchically, often seen in the Python standard library.

 In summary, modules and packages enhance code reusability in Python.
 The standard library showcases the power of these concepts, and creating your own modules and packages can significantly improve code organization and maintainability.

-Next, we will delve into common Python packages for scientific computing, namely NumPy, SciPy, matplotlib/seaborn and pandas.

 ---